danielcharles0/LFN2324/README.md

 ## Usage

-1. (optional) Run the SetupNearestNode notebook to setup the data for the analysis
+1. (optional) Run the 01_SetupNearestNode notebook to setup the data for the analysis
-2. Run the Coverage notebook to get the initial coverage of the city
+2. Run the 02_Coverage notebook to get the initial coverage of the city
-3. Run the Communities notebook to identify the positions of the new POIs
+3. Run the 03_Communities notebook to identify the positions of the new POIs
-4. Run the CoverageBetweenness and CoverageCloseness to repeat the analysis and get the results
+4. Run the 04a_CoverageCloseness and 04b_CoverageBetweenness to repeat the analysis and get the final results

 ## Results
 The initial coverage of all categories is 35%.
 The coverage after applying the code is the following:

-* With Betweenness centrality, **increases to 66,62%**
+* With Betweenness centrality, **increases to approximately 67%**
-* With Closeness centrality, **increases to 64,63%**
+* With Closeness centrality, **increases to approximately 64%**

 Full results can be seen in the project report.